martinrombach88/korean_listening_app/README.md

 The courses include optional changes to subtitles, with traditional English and English in the Korean word order, something useful for those having trouble with the reversal of words when learning a language like Korean.

-The website uses modular components to take audio files, passing information through props and using hooks like useState to populate the view.
+The website uses modular components to pass dialogue and audio information through props and using hooks like useState to populate the view.